ajoslin/redux-submission/readme.md

 > Pending and error states for promises in redux.

-This is *heavily* based upon [redux-pending](https://github.com/adriancooney/redux-pending/), with error support added.
+This heavily borrows from [redux-pending](https://github.com/adriancooney/redux-pending/), with error support added.

 * Expects actions to be of the format {type, payload}
 * Handles pending and error state of promises and emits actions to handle pending promises.